kosprov/jargon2-backends/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=com.kosprov.jargon2%3Ajargon2-backends&metric=security_rating)](https://sonarcloud.io/dashboard/index/com.kosprov.jargon2:jargon2-backends)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](/LICENSE)

-This repository aims to be a collection of `com.kosprov.jargon2.spi.Jargon2Backend` SPI implementations, ready to plugged into the Jargon2 API.
+This repository aims to be a collection of `com.kosprov.jargon2.spi.Jargon2Backend` SPI implementations, ready to be plugged into the Jargon2 API.
 Artifacts contain all service provider metadata and can be used by simply adding them into the runtime classpath.

 ## Security considerations